Search and Hit Enter

 Macadamia milk

 Macadamia milk is low FODMAP in 240g (250ml or 1 cup) serves.
-Monash doesn’t currently specify an upper limit or what the FODMAP in question might be.
+However, it also remains low FODMAP in serves of up to 500g, according to Monash.

 A dark and moody image of a cappuccino being poured into a black ceramic mug.
 The cappuccino is being topped with contrasting latte art